404src/exocore/_articles/ccna-summary.md

     - Can be used for file transfer (ie. Airdrop)
     - Not scalable beyond a few devices
 - Infrastructure
-    - A BSS (Basic Service Set) is a kinda of Infrastructure Service Set in which clients connect to each other via an AP (Access Point), but not directly to each other.
+    - A BSS (Basic Service Set) is a kind of Infrastructure Service Set in which clients connect to each other via an AP (Access Point), but not directly to each other.
     - A BSSID (Basic Service Set ID) is used to uniquely identify the AP.
         - Other APs can use the same SSID, but not the same BSSID
         - The BSSID is the MAC address of the AP's radio